Sydney-Informatics-Hub/RNASeq-DE/README.md

 └── Scripts
 ```

-#### cohort.config
+#### .config

-The `cohort.config` file is used to tell the scripts which samples to process, how to process them, and where it can locate relevant input files.
+The `.config` file is tab-delimited text file that is used to tell the scripts which samples to process, how to process them, and where it can locate relevant input files.
 An example is provided below:

 |#FASTQ|	SAMPLEID|	DATASET|	REFERENCE|	SEQUENCING_CENTRE|	PLATFORM|	RUN_TYPE_SINGLE_PAIRED|	LIBRARY|
 |------|---------|----------|------------------------|--------------------|-----------|-------------------------|--------|